thuiar/OKD-Reading-List/README.md

 # Open Knowledge Discovery Reading List

 This is an open knowledge discovery reading list maintained by [Hanlei Zhang](https://github.com/HanleiZhang) and [Ting-En Lin](https://github.com/tnlin).
-As real-world scenarios are usually open settings, it is crucial to discovery these open knowledge (e.g., user intents in dialogue system, new image category and so on) to improve the quality of machine learning systems.
+As real-world scenarios are usually open settings, it is crucial to discovery these open knowledge (e.g., new user intents in dialogue system, image open set and so on) to improve the quality of machine learning systems.

 Our list is still incomplete and the taxonomy may be inappropriate.
 We will keep adding related high-quality papers to improve the list.
 Any suggestions are welcome!
 (Contact: zhang-hl20@mails.tsinghua.edu.cn)